 Of course, in another part of the multiverse, I guess that’s exactly what happened.

-In my reality, I have to be up in six hours to do a final walk through before we meet the client, so I’m say bon soirée and go and get some sleep.
+In my reality, I have to be up in six hours to do a final walk-through before we meet the client, so I’m saying bon soirée and going and getting some sleep.

 Thanks for listening.